-Planned Giving, very simply is planning to make a gift.
 Planned Giving is one of the most powerful philanthropic tools available to you today.
 Planned gifts are generally funded from accumulated resources or assets, rather than income.
 The Last Door Recovery Society can arrange several means of giving which will allow you to make a gift in the future but receive the tax benefits immediately.
 Planned Giving puts you in control…whether it’s cash, securities, life insurance, real estate or gifts in kind, a well-planned gift ensures your giving makes a statement about the things that are important to you.

-BENEFITSThere are as many reasons as there are ways to give.
+There are as many reasons as there are ways to give.
 But whether your reasons are altruistic or simply tax-related, the benefits of Planned Giving are powerful.